Sister Margarita Jamias

 In 1970, she was assigned to Guatemala where she taught at Colegio Monte Maria until 1974.

-In 1974 she went to Nicaragua.
+In 1974, Sister Margarita was assigned to Nicaragua.
 From 1974-1978, she was involved in Community Development, Pastoral Ministry (BEC), and Ministry with Women in Leon and Tola.
 Rescuing young girls from a brothel in Tola who were trafficked was a collaborative effort of the BEC members, the Parish priest and the Sisters.
 During some occasions when the Pastor was away, Margarita was called on to celebrate the Liturgy of Christian Burial.

-Over the years, Sister Margarita has generously shared her talents in serving Maryknoll in the U.S. She served in the World Awareness/Mission Education/Promotion Teams in Eastern and Western U.S. She also worked as Business Administrator of the Mission Institute, and Coordinator of Mission Projects Funding.
+Over the years, Sister Margarita has generously shared her talents in serving Maryknoll in the U.S. interspersed with her foreign assignments.
+She served on the World Awareness/Mission Education/Promotion Teams in Eastern and Western U.S. She also worked as Business Administrator of the Mission Institute, and Coordinator of Mission Projects Funding.

 From 1995-1997, Sister Margarita went to Condega where she worked with the Parish Pastoral Team, and gave courses on Women’s Empowerment.
 She organized livelihood projects with the women in Condega and the outlying villages.
 She was again a member of the Nicaragua-Panama Regional Coordinating Team.

-In 2013 Margarita was assigned to the Maryknoll Sisters Center as Mailroom Supervisor.
-She is a member of the Education Committee and the Environment Committee facilitating its educational aspect showing DVDs on the “Journey of the Universe”, Climate Change, Biodiversity, etc.; continuing her advocacy work on Environment and concrete actions we can take.
+In 2013, Sister Margarita was assigned to the Sisters Center, Maryknoll, NY as Mailroom Supervisor.
+She is a member of the Education Committee and the Environment Committee facilitating its educational aspect showing DVDs on the “Journey of the Universe”, Climate Change, and Biodiversity.
+Also she is continuing her advocacy work on environment and concrete actions we can take.